isomerpages/moe-junyuansec/_cca/Performing Arts/Dance.md

 third_nav_title: Performing Arts
 variant: tiptap
 ---
-<p>The Dance CCA aims to develop our dancers with a strong passion to acquire
+<p>Junyuan Modern Dance CCA, also known as the Elan Crew, aims to develop
-the necessary dance skills.
-With the main focus on techniques in hip hop and street jazz, we also aim to provide a wide exposure of different dance genres to our dancers through workshops in contemporary dance and jazz.</p>
+our dancers with a strong passion to acquire the necessary dance skills.
-<p>Through a routine set of warm-up and cardiovascular exercises, the CCA
+With the focus on techniques in hip hop and through a routine set of warm-up and cardiovascular exercises, the Elan Crew aims to develop a strong foundation in the dancers before helping them acquire the sense of rhythm and musicality.
-aims to develop a strong foundation in the dancers before helping them acquire the sense of rhythm and musicality.
-By the end of their four years in Dance, they would have learnt several dance techniques, improve in their motor and body coordination, as well as understand the concept of choreography.</p>
+By the end of their four years in Dance, they would have learnt several dance techniques, improve in their motor skills and body coordination, as well as understand the concept of choreography.</p>
-<p>Character development is important in our Dance CCA.
-We aim to develop
+<p>Character development is important for Elan Crew.
+We aim to develop our
-our dancers to become:</p>
+dancers to become:</p>
 <ul data-tight="true" class="tight">
 <li>
-<p>a confident dancer who is able to overcome challenges and be able to have
+<p>a confident dancer who can overcome challenges and be able to have a strong
-a strong stage presence;</p>
+stage presence;</p>
 </li>
 <li>
 <p>a self-disciplined learner who exercises self-awareness and takes his